Universal Backdoor Attacks: Discussion and Related Work

 \textbf{Limitations.} \revised{ We focus on patch and blend triggers that are visible modifications to the image and hence could be detected by a data sanitation defense.
 Our attacks are agnostic to the trigger; even if a specific trigger could be reliably detected, universal backdoors remain a threat because the attacker could have used a different trigger. \cite{data_san} demonstrate that no detection has been shown effective against any trigger.
 However, evading data sanitation comes at a cost for the attacker: Less detectable triggers are less effective at equal numbers.
-Hence, the attacker must inject more to create an equally effective backdoor~\cite{attack-strength}.
-We point to \Cref{sec:data-sanitation} showing that our attacks still remain difficult to detect using STRIP~\cite{strip} due to the high false positive rate.
+Hence, the attacker must inject more to create an equally effective backdoor~\citep{attack-strength}.
+We point to \Cref{sec:data-sanitation} showing that our attacks still remain difficult to detect using STRIP~\citep{strip} due to the high false positive rate.
 We focus on the feasibility of universal attacks and do not study the detectability-effectiveness trade-off of triggers with our attacks.
 Moreover, we focus on poisoning models from scratch, as opposed to poisoning pre-trained models that are fine-tuned.
-More research is needed to analyze the effectiveness of our attacks against large pre-trained models like ViT and CLIP~\cite{vit, CLIP} that are fine-tuned on poisoned data.
-Finally, we assume that the attacker can access similarly accurate surrogate classifiers to generate latent encodings for our attacks.
-More research is needed to study the impact of the surrogate classifier on our attack's effectiveness. }
+More research is needed to analyze the effectiveness of our attacks against large pre-trained models like ViT and CLIP~\citep{vit, CLIP} that are fine-tuned on poisoned data.
+Finally, we assume that the attacker can access similarly accurate surrogate classifiers to generate latent encodings for our attacks. }